open/close all folders

 - Rand in The Wheel of Time definitely counts, combining world-class swordsmanship, ta'veren status, dreamwalking, and THE most powerful magical ability in the world.

 - Doc Savage: His band of sidekicks are all explicitly stated to be world-class in their specialties, and Doc is explicitly stated to be better at their specialty than each of them.
 He's a better chemist than Monk, a better geologist than Johnny, a better electrical engineer than Long Tom, a better construction engineer (and stronger physically) than Renny, and a better diplomat than Ham.

-- In the Star Wars Expanded Universe, the E-Wing fighter is developed to replace the X-Wing, surpassing it in all areas: ordinance, speed, shields, and hyperdrive.
+- The E-Wing fighter is developed to replace the X-Wing, surpassing it in all areas: ordnance, speed, shields, and hyperdrive.
 Its expense meant that it never saw as wide deployment as the cheaper X-Wing, being largely reserved for elite squadrons.

 - The Nightmare Knight in Cucumber Quest has ludicrously high stats in all categories that won't even completely fit in his bio.
 It helps that he's also immortal and can only be sealed away for as long as nobody gathers all of the Disaster Stones ( which has already happened over 100 times).

 - The second appearance of Amazo in Justice League Unlimited is this thanks to Power Copying and Walking the Universe.

 - Compared to the Fixed Ideas and Technos, this is the Cyber's hat in Cyber Six.
 They're actually smarter and stronger than the other two combined but notoriously difficult to control.